 Barbara and Eric Dickerson - Parents class of 2014

-All students in grades 6-12 are using Samsung Chromebooks starting with the 2017-2018 school year.
+All students in grades 6-12 are using Samsung Chromebooks every school year.

-Each student receives a leased Chromebook on the 1st day of school to be used during the year.
-The Chromebooks will be returned to CA at the end of each school year.
+Each student leases a Chromebook on the 1st day of school from CA to be used during the year.
+The Chromebooks are returned to CA at the end of each school year.

 Complete details regarding the Chromebook program are available from the CA office.